Common Error Messages

 2. If Streaming Engine is not using the correct version of Java, you must install the correct version of Java before running the Streaming Engine updater.

-3. After installing the correct Java environment (Engine 4.7.8 and later requires Java 9), then confirm Engine is running the correct version.
+3. After installing the correct Java environment, then confirm Engine is running the correct version.
 Repeat Step 1 from above and verify which version Engine is using.

 4. If Wowza Streaming Engine isn't using the correct version of Java, point it to the version you installed.